When purpose works...

 We believe that every patient deserves the best care.
 Measurable improvements, leading-edge treatments and best practices are cornerstones of our commitment to health care quality.
 Our integrated approach and relentless pursuit of perfection helps to ensure quality outcomes for our patients.

 National studies and demonstration projects have ranked our quality practices and outcomes among the top in the nation.
 Quest, Thompson Reuters, Premier, Inc., the Commission on Cancer, and U.S. News and World Report all recognized us with quality awards in 2011.
-The Aurora Visiting Nurse Association's quality was recognized by OCS HomeCare and DecisionHealth, which created the HomeCare Elite list of the most successful agencies in the United States.
+Aurora at Home's quality was recognized by OCS HomeCare and DecisionHealth, which created the HomeCare Elite list of the most successful agencies in the United States.

 We were also the top performing health care system in America in the Centers for Medicare and Medicaid Services Hospital Quality Incentive Demonstration (HQID) project.
 Aurora received 253 awards – more than any other U.S. health care system – during the six-year demonstration project whose results were released in 2011.
 The HQID project was sponsored by the Centers for Medicare & Medicaid Services (CMS) and Premier, Inc., a national health care alliance.